MicrosoftDocs/partner-center-pr.pt-br/partner-center/regional-authorization-overview.md

 ## <a name="brazil-region-and-market"></a>Região e mercado do Brasil

-Se o local da sua empresa for o Brasil, você poderá vender ofertas de CSP para clientes no Brasil.
+Se a localização da sua empresa for o Brasil, você poderá vender ofertas do CSP para clientes no Brasil.

 |  País/Região | Moeda |
 |  -------------- |:--------:|